 The Infectious Diseases Data Observatory (IDDO) led by Professor Philippe Guérin brings together members of the global infectious disease community to collaborate in the generation, analysis and application of data to improve outcomes for patients.
 IDDO’s coordinating office is based in the Centre for Tropical Medicine and Global Health at the University of Oxford.
 The WorldWide Antimalarial Resistance Network (WWARN) – part of IDDO - provides a platform for the exchange of scientific and public health information on antimalarial resistance, providing quality-assured information on drug efficacy to all stakeholders involved in the fight against malaria.

-The Global Health Network (TGHN), led by Dr. Trudie Lang, is a collection of individual websites connected on a shared digital hub.
+The Global Health Network (TGHN), led by Professor Trudie Lang, is a collection of individual websites connected on a shared digital hub.
 The websites are each establishing professional communities with the aim of supporting research in their specific field.
 The websites are built and led by researchers or research groups from those fields - each setting out to create a space online to build collaborations and open forums for sharing knowledge, methods and tools as well as to build project groups to work on joint activities.

-The Oxford Health Systems Collaboration (OHSCAR) is a group based in Oxford but led by Prof. Mike English (Nairobi, Kenya).
+The Oxford Health Systems Collaboration (OHSCAR) is a group based in Oxford but led by Professor Mike English (Nairobi, Kenya).
 Inadequate health systems make many existing and potential future health interventions impotent.
 Nowhere are such effects more apparent than in Africa which continues to post the worst health indicators globally.
 Priority will be given first to build on existing expertise and opportunities for strengthening health systems research between Oxford and Kenya.
 Over time OHSCAR shall harness the wide expertise available across Oxford University to build an inclusive research collaboration focused on African Health Systems Research.